zaima-zaima/storage-kit/readme.md

 storageObject:

 - type: `object` or `array`
-  - object: you can add one item in one time, it should be : {key:value}</br>
+  - object: you can add one item in one time, it should be : {key:value}
   - array: you can add some items in currently, it should be : [ {key:value} , {key,value} ]

 Example: